ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 I found a scratcher in Burgess Park:
 Black Lucky Horse — "Match three and win!"
 Eight Days Before, Dad gave us three:
-For me, a Christmas Tree with gifts
+for me, a Christmas Tree with gifts
 hidden beneath its leaves.

 Who buys a scratcher?
 I thought,